victorIsDeving/github-user-activity/README.md

 # github-user-activity
-Project from the Roadmap.sh, part of the back end road map, aimed to perfect my craft as backend developer with Ruby
+Project from the Roadmap.sh, part of the back end road map, aimed to perfect my craft as back end developer with Ruby

+The full specs for the project is at the roadmap website: https://roadmap.sh/projects/github-user-activity